About Us | Gethsemane Cemetery and Memorial Gardens

 • Funerals and cemeteries are expensive.
 You can spend as little or as much as you like when planning a funeral.
 Services vary in cost depending on location.

 • Cremation is the only environmentally friendly alternative to burial.
 While cremation can be greener than burial, that’s not always the case.
-There are also lots of other green alternatives out there, and you can choose to have a green burial where there are no embalming fluids, chemicals or unnatural casket materials.
+There are also lots of other green alternatives out there, and you can choose to have a burial where there are no embalming fluids, chemicals or unnatural casket materials.

 • There are strict laws governing the disposition of cremated remains.
 Laws about cremated remains vary greatly from state to state, but they only deal with burial or scattering.
 Some states have regulations on where ashes can be scattered, but there are no federal laws.
 Be sure to double-check your state’s laws before scattering remains.